Short Term Session (Second)

 |No/Low Cost Books|

-Notes on course number 24780:This course will meet asynchronously during the Spring 2022 semester.
+Notes on course number 83723:This course will be via distance learning.
 Please consult the syllabus in D2L for further instructions and/or contact the course instructor or department chair via email if you have additional questions.
-All students are required to complete an assignment in D2L by 4pm on January 20th or they will be reported as a no show.
-Students should consult the Academic Calendar, Final Exam Schedule, and check their syllabus for the date of final exam.
+All students are required to complete an assignment in D2L by 4pm on August 19, 2021 or they will be reported as a no show.
+Students should review the Fall 2021 Academic Calendar for the dates of final exams.
 Students who are in the US on an F1 visa should contact the International Student Services Office before registering for a Distance Learning course.

 A waitlist is a list of students who have requested to be notified should a seat become available in a course that is filled to capacity.
 A student whose name is on the list is guaranteed the opportunity to register for an open seat before it is offered to the general campus.